KaTom #: 062-4RW

 Pump dispensing makes for easy, one-handed use, and eliminates the need for serving utensils.
 Models that have a ladle for serving allow for quick dipping of larger servings.

-- Some models will have a signage area to attract the attention of customers, and in some cases, the area will be customizable, allowing you to use your own branding materials or display the name of the soup of the day.
+- Some soup warmers have a signage area to attract the attention of customers, and in some cases, the area can be customized, allowing you to use your own branding materials or display the name of the soup of the day.

 - We offer free-standing kiosk soup warmer merchandisers that come complete with cup and bowl dispensers, lighted canopies, and menu boards.
 These kiosks have casters, so you can place them anywhere your traffic flow dictates.